BestTimesToVisit.com Logo

 shopping

-Wander through the cobblestone streets of Kujundžiluk, Mostar's old bazaar, where coppersmiths hammer away and local artisans display intricate filigree jewelry and hand-painted ceramics.
-Look for the small workshops tucked away from the main thoroughfare for more authentic finds and a chance to chat with the craftspeople.
+Wander through the narrow, cobblestone lanes of Kujundžiluk, Mostar's old bazaar, where coppersmiths hammer away and artisans display intricate filigree jewelry and hand-painted ceramics.
+Look for unique souvenirs like traditional Bosnian coffee sets or hand-woven carpets, and don't be afraid to haggle respectfully for a better price.

 Best time: May-Sep